Housing benefit and council tax support - privacy statement

 We will keep your details on our housing benefit/council tax support database for seven years after you cease to have a live claim or have repaid your overpaid housing benefit.

-Your personal data may be shared with other teams within the council in order to detect and prevent fraud or otherwise where we are required to do so.
+Your personal data may be shared with other teams within the council in order to detect and prevent fraud, to provide you with a service, to carry out a public task or otherwise where we are required to do so.
 Data may be shared with the Department for Work and Pensions (DWP) and HM Revenue and Customs (HMRC) for the purpose of ensuring the accuracy of your claim and for the prevention and detection of fraud, or for purposes of overpayment recovery.
 We may also share it with other local authorities.
-We may share the data with third parties if we are required by law to do so.
+We may share the data with third parties if we are required by law to do so, or to provide you with a service.
 This may include the Police or Government Agencies.